-In a recent post, we’ve talked about spring freshet.
-But what happens when water levels start to rise?
+In the past, we’ve chatted with you about what spring freshet is.
+But what happens on the ground when water levels start to rise?

 One of the largest flood on record in B.C. happened in 1894 along the Fraser River and affected communities from Richmond to Agassiz.
 Thankfully, events of that scale are very rare!